 Private sector evaluation.
 We urgently need cross-fertilisation between the exciting efforts by the private sector to use evaluative practices, and the expertise of the evaluation profession.
 Both can benefit from exposure to the other.
 A lot.

 Research evaluation.
 I have a PhD in (Ecological) Chemistry, and was a senior manager in a major university and science council in South Africa.
 Useful research, innovation and knowledge are imperative for sustained development.
 Evaluation can help enhance their impact.

 The evaluation profession.
 Our obsession with “methods” and “tools” should be expanded to include an obsession with how to make the profession fulfil its inherent promise to make the world a better place.

 (A hundred) tips for new evaluators.
 I have been a very fortunate evaluator.
 I keep on learning yet can also share many lessons.
 So can my many evaluation colleagues around the world.
 We plan to do so.

-So these posts capture my views and observations as I continue my work across four continents – standing sometimes in desperation, but mostly in awe at the wonder of our world, and at the challenges before us.
+So the posts in each of these topics will capture my observations, and occasionally those of my colleagues, as I continue my work across four continents – standing sometimes in desperation, but mostly in awe at the wonder of our world, and at the challenges before us.